leonardr/olipy/README.md

 Extra corpora
 -------------

-The data/more-corpora/ directory contains several word lists and datasets that aren't in the dariusk/corpora module.
+The data/corpora-more/ directory contains several word lists and datasets that aren't in the the Corpora project.
 These datasets (as well as the ones in dariusk/corpora) can be accessed through the `corpus` module.
 Just write code like this: